K41R05/CS455-Final-Project/cs455-final-project/README.md

 * Figure out orbitcontrol, so that the user can rotate the object, pan, and zoom through the use of touch gesture
 * ...more cool things with 3d models!

+**The Project Status:**
+*Looking to do further research with the links for further reading in the near future

 -----
 ### Links to further reading on the topic
 _Particularly, what libraries to look into for users interested in developing and progressing the app on Expo client_